 Note: Linear probability model with individual fixed effects and year dummies; dependent variable is "supports Conservative party".
 Full models reported in appendix.
 Heteroskedasticity-robust standard errors, clustered by individual.
-Statistical significance: 10%; 5%; 1%
+Statistical significance: 10%; 5%; 1% average.

-To clarify what the fixed effects model captures, consider someone who earns an average of 10,000 pounds a year over fifteen years.
-In one of those years, she receives 1000 pounds more than average.
 Does this make her more likely to support the Conservative party in that year, given that her permanent income is unchanged?
 Table 7 reports the results: precisely estimated near-zero effects, both in the whole sample and for women and men separately, suggesting that short-term fluctuations in income do not predict political preferences.
-Placed in conjunction with our earlier results, our finding is that it is permanent income, and not transitory income, that shapes political behavior.
-The fact that most studies focus on the latter income measure may explain their varied findings (which may be sensitive to specification) and often small estimated effects.
+Placed in conjunction with our earlier results, our finding is that it is permanent income, and not transitory income, that shapes political behavior.41 The fact that most studies focus on the latter income measure may explain their varied findings (which may be sensitive to specification) and often small estimated effects.